atinsley/Autoremote-python/README.md

 Autoremote-python
 =================
+A standalone version of the Autoremote-python script originally written by sriramsv.
+This allows for registering a device and sending messages from the command line.

 Credits: Joao dias (developer of the autoremote plugin for tasker)

-Here is a small autoremote python wrapper module.
+         Sriramsv (Original creator of Autoremote-python Here is a small autoremote python wrapper module.
 I use it on my raspberry pi.
 Copy the module on any linux machine into /usr/lib/python/2.x/ import the module in your python code: Then you can mainly use two functions:

 1)autoremote.autoremote_send('YOUR MESSAGE IN QOUTES')